 Photos sent to contacts in WhatsApp could soon be of better quality, according to WhatsApp's latest iOS beta.

-WABetaInfo according to WhatsApp is testing support for higher quality media upload in beta version 2.21.150.11 for iOS.
-WhatsApp beta testers can access a new tab called "Media Upload Quality" in the "WhatsApp Settings", under "Storage and Data".
-There are three options listed:
+WABetaInfo according to WhatsApp is testing support for higher quality media uploads in beta version 2.21.150.11 for iOS.
+WhatsApp beta testers can access a new tab called "Media Upload Quality" in the "WhatsApp Settings" under "Storage and Data."
+There, three options are listed:

 - car (recommended)